cb-geo/mpm-doc/developer/workflow.md

 Feature branches without an RFC will be deleted.
 All major RFCs should have an associated milestone with a deadline.
 This helps others know when a particular feature will be ready.

+### Feature pull request
+For a small feature addition without a prior RFC, you may choose to create a PR from your personal fork of the project.
+However, this **feature PR must have sections on Design Detail, Rationale, and Alternatives.**

 ## 3. Add commits

 Once your branch has been created, it's time to start making changes.
 Whenever you add, edit, or delete a file, you're making a commit, and adding them to your branch.
 This process of adding commits keeps track of your progress as you work on a feature branch.